Kansas Personal Appearance

 - Fourth Quarter – October 1 through December 31: J, K, L, V, W, X, Y, Z

-Kansas currently does not regulate massage therapists.
+Although Kansas currently does not regulate massage therapists, House Bill No. 2184 is currently under consideration.
 Contact local authorities about any licensing requirements.

 Our online questionnaire works great on smart phones, tablets, desktops and laptops.